 2. Marine City Hall was the former location of the city offices.
-Today, it remains vacant of the living for renovations.
-According to the Friends of City Hall members, a haunt was present and they called in a paranormal investigation group.
+Today, it remains for renovations.
+According to the Friends of City Hall members, a haunt was present, and they called in a paranormal investigation group.

 Photo | Marine City Hall

-3. Built in 1836, Murphy Inn is one of the state’s oldest inns.
-Guests can still rent a room here, if you dare.
+3. 1836, Murphy Inn is one of the state’s oldest inns.
+Guests can still rent a room here if they dare.
 There are accounts of a haunting presence in the overnight rooms and the basement.
-Story & videos by John Robinson.
+The story & videos are by John Robinson.

 Photo | WFMK

-4. The Kammer Cabin, built in the 1850’s, has long thought to be haunted.
-This cabin was move here from Casco Township, maybe the move or its former life had a spooky history.
-Join Detroit Rock City’s Paranormal Investigation Oct.
-30, 2021 of the cabin and Carnegie Museum.
+4. The Kammer Cabin, built in the 1850s, has long been thought to be haunted.
+This cabin was moved here from Casco Township; perhaps the move or its former life had a spooky history.
+Join Detroit Rock City’s Paranormal Investigation on Oct.
+29, 2022, of the cabin and Carnegie Museum.
 Advanced tickets are required.

 How Many Believe?

 6. It’s no surprise that Michigan’s oldest lighthouse, built in 1829 for the second time, has a few haunts.
-Join Detroit Rock City’s investigation on Oct.
-22, 2021 and see if they uncover any activity using a variety of techniques and equipment.
+Join Detroit Rock City’s investigation of the Fort Gratiot Light on Oct.
+21, 2023, and see if they uncover any activity using lots of techniques and equipment.
 Tickets on Eventbrite, limited availability.

 8. The Sanilac County Historic Museum grounds are said to be haunted and will be investigated by Detroit Paranormal this fall.
-The Loop-Harrison Mansion, dated from 1872 and formerly owned by the village physician, the church and the Huckins Schoolhouse, dated 1847, have had apparitions reported by employees and guests.
+The Loop-Harrison Mansion, dated 1872 and formerly owned by the village physician, the church, and the Huckins Schoolhouse, dated 1847, have had apparitions reported by employees and guests.

-9. Minnie Quay is still a legend to many almost 150 years after her death.
+9. Minnie Quay is still a legend to many 150 years after her death.
 Many claim to have seen her walking the shoreline of Lake Huron in the quiet town of Forester.
-Her grave is heavily visited and many trinkets are left by visitors.
+Her grave is heavily visited and trinkets are left in remembrance.
 Visit the Facebook page dedicated to telling her story, a book (Dead Reckoning) or visit Lost in Michigan, Find a Grave for additional stories.

-*Never enter a private property or public properties after posted open hours.
+*Never enter private property or public properties after posted open hours.
 Respect all locations and those that live around where you visit.
-Do not leave anything behind that may be considering littering.
+Do not leave anything behind that may be considered littering.
 Do not take a memento or keepsake from the places you visit.